GandhiCloudLab/ibm-cloud-private-catalog-iam-ag/README.md

-# Creating Private Catalog tiles in IBM Cloud
+# Creating IBM Cloud Private Catalog Tiles

 This document explains about how to create Private Catalog tiles in IBM cloud.
-Here we are going to create  below two tiles using the terraform scripts.
+Here we are going to create the below two tiles using terraform scripts.

 ```
     Access Group
     Assign Group and Access Policies
 ```

-# 1. Create Private Catalog in IBM Cloud
+## 1. Create Private Catalog in IBM Cloud

 Create a private catalog called `Gan-Catalog` using the steps below.